NDP fun packs ranked

 Image credit: BQ-T via Flickr

-Singapore turned 50 this year, and the NDP 2015 fun packs were simply the cherry on top.
-With 50 different tote bag designs, it was oh-so exciting to see which one we’d get.
+Singapore turned 50 that year, and the NDP 2015 fun packs were simply the cherry on top.
+With 50 different tote bag designs, it was oh, so exciting to see which one we’d get.
 The bags were stuffed with nostalgic games and snacks such as the figure 8 chocolate candy and Old Maid card games.
-Of course, the country erasers were a favourite.
+Among the goodies, the Singa Lion figurine and the country erasers were hot favourites.

 Image credit: typicalben